tatsuyai713/docker-nvidia-egl-desktop/README.md

 - Selkies runs the KDE desktop under Xvfb + VirtualGL; there is no real Xorg/DRI3 backend inside the container.
 Vulkan applications therefore cannot find a graphics+present queue combination and exit with `No DRI3 support detected`.
 - Vulkan's presentation requires DRI3/DRM and a real display server, which is outside the scope of the Selkies EGL pipeline.
+- **NVIDIA GPUs**: Vulkan works when using NVIDIA container toolkit (nvidia-docker), as the drivers provide proper Vulkan ICD and presentation support.
+- **Intel/AMD GPUs**: Vulkan presentation fails in containers regardless of using Xvfb or Xorg, due to integrated graphics sharing host Xorg and limited DRM access.
-- Workarounds: run Vulkan workloads directly on the host or in a container attached to an actual Xorg session (e.g., KasmVNC/GLX mode), but not inside the WebRTC Selkies session.
+- Workarounds: run Vulkan workloads directly on the host, use NVIDIA GPUs with proper drivers, or avoid Vulkan in containerized environments.

 ### Rebuilding Images